philou/philou.github.com/_posts/2018-11-06-its-time-to-flip-your-kanban-board-setup.markdown

 ## Culturally oriented

 Kanban and Kanban boards came from Japan.
-Most of the time, [Japanese](https://en.wikipedia.org/wiki/Japanese_writing_system) reads in columns, from right to left.
+Traditionnaly, [Japanese](https://en.wikipedia.org/wiki/Japanese_writing_system) reads in columns, from right to left.
 Exactly like Kanban boards!
 In next week's post, I'll try to imagine what culturally oriented Kanban board setup would be.

 [Stay tuned!](http://eepurl.com/dxKE95)